The Best Car Seats for Preemies

 Short minimum harness height

 Preemies are typically shorter than full-term babies.
-A good preemie seat has lower harness slots so the straps can fit below the shoulders, not above them.
-Bonus points if the seat is tested for babies as short as 15–16 inches.
+A good preemie seat has lower harness slots and/or inserts that boost baby up so the straps can fit below the shoulders, not above them.

 Rethread harness

-While no-rethread harnesses are convenient, they often have extra padding or hardware behind the baby’s head, which can push the head forward in a way that’s not safe for preemies.
-A rethread harness gives you better adjustability with less bulk.
+While no-rethread harnesses are convenient, they often have extra padding or bulk behind the baby’s head, which can push the head forward contributing to a chin-to-chest position.

 Supportive, removable infant inserts